-Health and safety protection for employees
+Health and safety protection for workers

 The Employment Rights Act 1996 (Protection from Detriment in Health and Safety Cases) (Amendment) Order 2021 came into force on 31 May 2021, extending protections to workers previously only available to employees.